Vladimir Putin: Foreign policy

 Generally, Putin's tenure experienced tensions with the West, as well as stronger relations with China.
 Anna Borshchevskaya, in her 2022 book, summarizes Putin's main foreign policy objectives as originating in his 30 December 1999 document, which appeared on the government's website, "Russia at the Turn of the Millennium".
 She presents Putin as orienting himself to the plan that "Russia is a country with unique values in danger of losing its unity – which... is a historic Russian fear.
 This again points to the fundamental issue of Russia's identity issues – and how the state had manipulated these to drive anti-Western security narratives to erode the US-led global order...
 Moreover, a look at Russia's distribution of forces over the years under Putin has been heavily weighted towards the south (Syria, Ukraine, Middle East), another indicator of the Kremlin's threat perceptions".

-Leonid Bershidsky analyzed Putin's interview with the Financial Times and concluded, "Putin is an imperialist of the old Soviet school, rather than a nationalist or a racist, and he has cooperated with, and promoted, people who are known to be gay".
 Putin spoke favorably of artificial intelligence regarding foreign policy, "Artificial intelligence is the future, not only for Russia, but for all humankind.
 It comes with colossal opportunities, but also threats that are difficult to predict.
 Whoever becomes the leader in this sphere will become the ruler of the world".